What is Bone Broth?

 What about Bone Broth Powder?

 We’ve gone through the differences between bone broth, stock, and broth, but you may have also seen ‘bone broth powder’, ‘instant bone broth’, or ‘bone broth protein’.
 These products are all relatively the same in that they’re made using a liquid bone broth that’s been dehydrated into a powder.
-They all represent the same concept, though different brands go about their ingredients/processing very differently.
+They all represent the same concept and lead to the same answer when asking ‘what is bone broth’.
+However, different brands go about their ingredients/processing very differently.

 An important detail to be wary of is the ingredients list, especially the presence of bone broth and the addition of flavorings.
 It’s important to make sure that bone broth is in the ingredients list, especially if it’s being marketed as “bone broth”.
 To help bolster collagen content, the addition of collagen protein is a welcomed add-in, but it’s key to ensure there are no unhealthy preservatives or additives such as MSG or artificial flavors.